Health Care Customer Service

 Patient care has become more than providing accurate diagnosis and treatment.
 Now every interaction between a patient, their family and healthcare provider is an important part of patient care and it can frame their experience with that provider.
 Patients are more educated than ever before and they have a great deal of power through word of mouth, surveys and online review sites.
 Because patients use these platforms to express their positive and negative experiences, they have a great deal of influence.

-Every interaction the patient has with your office has an impact on how they feel about your practice, so everyone in your practice needs to provide an exceptional experience for the patient and their family.
+Every interaction the patient has with your office impacts how they feel about your practice.
+Hence, everyone in your practice needs to provide an exceptional experience for the patient and their family.